Joe Biden’s Top Economic Aide Admits The US Economy Is ‘Spiraling Downward’

 Toomey added that he believed federal spending should be used on vaccinating the public as quickly as possible so that the lockdowns could come to an end.

-The senator is not alone in expressing worries about the mammoth debt incurred by the federal government, and a billionaire investor has warned that it could potentially lead to trouble on the stock market, per The Inquisitr.
+The senator is not alone in expressing worries about the mammoth debt incurred by the federal government.
+A billionaire investor has warned that it could potentially lead to trouble on the stock market, per The Inquisitr.